Interpretable statistical representations of neural population dynamics and geometry: Main text

-The inner product features in MARBLE give rise to two operation modes that can be exploited to provide insights about the inferred neuronal representations.
-To illustrate this issue, we consider a toy model consisting of linear and constant (rotational) vector fields over a two-dimensional plane ($d=2$, trivial manifold) in Fig.~\ref{fig1}d, top.
-As shown later, MARBLE can capture complex non-linear dynamics over non-linear manifolds beyond this simple illustrative example.
-In geometry-aware mode, the inner product features are disabled (Fig.~\ref{fig1}c), allowing MARBLE to learn the orientation of the LFFs, ensuring maximal expressivity and interpretability.
-In our toy example, constant fields (left and right) are mapped into two distinct clusters, whereas rotational fields are distributed based on their angular orientation (Fig.~\ref{fig1}d, bottom).
-This mode of operation in MARBLE is useful when representing dynamics across conditions within a given animal or neural network, i.e. when the same neurons are sampled (Fig. \ref{fig1}d-g, Fig. \ref{fig3}-\ref{fig4}b,c), or when the geometry of the neural manifold is essential to characterise the behaviour (Fig. \ref{fig4}e).
+The inner product features (Fig. \ref{fig1}f) allow two operation modes.
+As an example, consider linear and rotational flow fields over a two-dimensional plane ($d=2$, trivial manifold) in Fig.~\ref{fig2}a.
+As shown later, MARBLE can also capture complex non-linear dynamics and manifolds.
+We have labelled these flow fields as different conditions, i.e., treating them as different manifolds, and used MARBLE to discover a set of latent vectors that generate them.

+In embedding-aware mode, the inner product features are disabled (Fig.~\ref{fig2}b, left) to learn the orientation of the LFFs, ensuring maximal expressivity and interpretability.
+Consequentially, constant fields are mapped into two distinct clusters, whereas rotational fields are distributed over a ring manifold based on the angular orientation of LFFs (Fig.~\ref{fig2}b, left, see insets).
+This mode is useful when representing dynamics across conditions but within a given animal or neural network with the same neurons being sampled (Figs. \ref{fig2}c-e and \ref{fig3}a-g) or when a global geometry spanning all conditions is sought after (Fig. \ref{fig4}e).

+In embedding-agnostic mode, the inner product features are enabled, making the learnt features rotation invariant.
+This means that constant vector fields are no longer distinguishable based on LFF orientation, but we still capture expansion and contraction in LFFs over a one-dimensional manifold (see insets on Fig.~\ref{fig2}d, right, and Extended Data Fig. 3).
+As the embedding-agnostic mode makes LFFs invariant to rotations induced by different embeddings~\autocite{sugiharamay} (Extended Data Figs. 1-2), it is useful when comparing systems, such as neural networks trained from different initialisations (Fig. \ref{fig3}h-j).
+In both examples, note that LFFs from different manifolds (defined by user labels) are mapped close or far away, depending on their dynamical information, corroborating that labels are used for feature extraction and not supervision.